 7. A pop-up should appear which asks you to select a start-up disk.
-Click on the folder icon and select the Debian GNU/Linux ISO-file you downloaded earlier (and whose download location you should remember ;)).
+Click on the folder icon and select the Debian GNU/Linux ISO-file you downloaded earlier (and whose download location you of course remember perfectly well ;)).